Looks like no one added any tags here yet for you.

 Contingent Capture Theory (Folk & Remington, 1992)

-Theory suggesting attention capture is not stimulus driven and is instead captured by stimuli relevant to goals.
+Theory suggesting attention is captured by stimuli relevant to goals. (not stimulus-driven)

 Cue-Capture Task

-Task where invalid cues slowed reaction time.
+Task where invalid cues slows reaction time.
 But it was contingent on relation to the task (colour captured attention when target was defined by colour)

-Suggested that instead of searching for a singleton shape, could have a strategy of spotting the odd one out so colour may be relevant to top-down goals.
+Suggested that we have a strategy of spotting the “odd one out” so colour may be relevant to top-down goals.
 Theeuwes argued against this saying they were reducing salience of singletons.

 Abrupt Onsets